Carlosman1996/commsman/TASK.md

 TODO: Protect SQLite by encrypting

-TODO: Reload items on detail view Qwidgets when any change is produced on database, not only when data is required (see run_options_tab and connection_tab which has to reload item).
-Create a signal to reload data and make it generic for all views in a baseclass in "base_detail_widget".

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls

 TODO: running an object and change to another must show it is not being runned

+TODO: HOME page with running instances.
+Also, running instances must be shown in notification bar

 ## Future LOW PRIORITY

+TODO: Reload items on detail view Qwidgets when any change is produced on database, not only when data is required (see run_options_tab and connection_tab which has to reload item).
+Create a signal to reload data and make it generic for all views in a baseclass in "base_detail_widget".

+TODO: model must be inside backend layer.
+Also, backend must wrap all pyqt signals in an independent method, as a "connector" between back and front.

 TODO: raise exception if requests have children.
 It must be a check in post_init dataclass